Enter at Your Own Risk! No Grown-Ups Allowed!

-It’s a constant balancing act that gets more difficult as children move into the tween and teen years, according to psychologist David Manchel of Counseling Associates in West Bloomfield.
+It’s a constant balancing act that gets more difficult as children move into the tween and teen years, according to psychologist David Manchel formerly of Counseling Associates in West Bloomfield.

 Yet no matter how much your child’s boundaries change, what remains constant is the need to balance permissiveness and structure, setting the stage for your child to develop in a healthy, self-confident and autonomous way.

 “A child should look upon the world as a safe place where she is free to roam, explore and try new behaviors, versus a child who is much less confident, has more anxiety and is more inclined to retreat into a more private, avoidant world,” Manchel says.

 Privacy encompasses how much control a person has over information about himself, as well as property he considers his alone, such as a bedroom or journal or cellphone communications.

 Establishing these personal spaces requires setting up boundaries that other people may not cross without permission, according to Sandra Petronio of Indiana University-Purdue University, who first proposed her communication privacy management theory while working on her Ph.D. dissertation at the University of Michigan.

 Within a household, there are collective privacy rules the entire family lives by, such as whether to discuss dad’s salary with outsiders or share photos of junior online.
 In addition, each member of the family has his own privacy rules, Petronio says.